 Skip to content

-Before I begin this post, I have to say that this topic was one of my favorites with June Kennedy, our Basking Ridge Town Historian who recently passed in November 2018.
-We often challenged each other to dig into the true meaning on the naming of all the 463 streets.
-I think I remember hearing that June named somewhere around 40 of the 463 street names so finding the truth was sometimes a challenge.
+Before I begin this post, I must say that this topic was one of my favorites, along with June Kennedy, our Basking Ridge Town historian who passed away in November 2018.
+We often challenged each other to dig into the true meaning of naming all the 463 streets.
+I think I remember hearing that June was named somewhere around 40 of the 463 street names, so finding the truth was sometimes a challenge.
 But we did the analysis nonetheless.
 See what our research has found out since our sessions with June.

-The streets covered include the hamlets of Basking Ridge, Lyons, Liberty Corner, and West Millington which makes up Bernards Township.
-June Kennedy had been involved with history as soon as she moved to town from Little Silver, New Jersey.
-During the “boom boom” build years in Bernards Township starting in the 1960’s, she became increasingly frustrated at developers who were building in the township and naming streets after their sons, daughters, golf clubs and whatever else.
-So she got involved.
+The streets covered include the hamlets of Basking Ridge, Lyons, Liberty Corner, and West Millington, which make up Bernards Township.
+June Kennedy became involved with history when she moved to town from Little Silver, New Jersey.
+During the “boom boom” build years in Bernards Township starting in the 1960s, she became increasingly frustrated at developers building in the township and naming streets after their sons, daughters, golf clubs, and others.
+So, she got involved.

-Based on discussions with June, she named over 40 streets as historian and was an advisor to David Schley and the Bernards Township Engineering Department up until five years ago.
+Based on discussions with June, she named over 40 streets as a historian and was an advisor to David Schley and the Bernards Township Engineering Department until five years ago.

 Street Names by the Numbers

-In business, nothing drives us more that metrics.
+In business, nothing drives us more than metrics.
 Knowing the numbers drives the discussions.
-So let’s give you a few metrics:
+So, let’s give you a few metrics:

-• 52 street names start with the letter C – the most by any other letter
+• Fifty-two street names start with the letter C – the most by any other letter

-• 86 streets were named after local residents.
+• Seventy-five streets were named after residents.
+83 if you include the “Reverends” category.

-• 32 streets were named after Revolutionary War events in the area.
+• Thirty-one streets were named after Revolutionary War events in the area.

-• 29 streets were named after a developer’s relative
+• Twenty-nine streets were named after a developer’s relative

-• 24 street names need your help to determine their proper category!
+• Twenty-three street names need your help to determine their proper category!
 (Post in Comments below)

 Let’s Analyze a Bit More

-A strange metric, but people asked to know the starting letter of the most streets.
+A bit of a strange metric, but people asked for the streets’ starting letters.
 From our analysis, C, S, and W took honors.

-Our next metric focuses on a key set of categories that June and I agreed.
-It’s great to know that the town certainly ties back to its roots with Area Features, Local Residents, and England taking the top three categories.
-(Residents are 75 plus 8 Reverends)
+Our next metric focuses on a critical set of categories that June and I agreed on.
+It’s great that the town ties back to its roots, with Area Features, Local Residents, and England taking the top three categories.

 83 Streets Were Named After Basking Ridge Residents